javabbt/javabbt/README.md

 </h1>

 ## Hey! 👋
-I'm Yannick, a 23 years old Android developer from France.
+I'm Yannick, a 23 years old developer from France.

 - 👥 Core team member at [@appsolute]